Sungchunn/Rakta-Webapp/backend/README.md

-# FitSloth Backend - Spring Boot API
+# Rakta Backend - Spring Boot API

-This is the backend REST API for the FitSloth blood donation tracking application, built with Spring Boot 4.0.0 and Java 17.
+This is the backend REST API for the Rakta blood donation tracking application, built with Spring Boot 4.0.0 and Java 17.

 ## Architecture